By Jerry Wilkinson

 On the 1905 F.E.C. map, a mile farther north are five homes labeled "Sam'l Lowe, W. H. Adams, A. Carey, A. G. Knowles, Thos.
 Knowles."
 Property abstracts show these family names, along with Cates, Russell and Parker, as property owners.
 This is in the area of Schooner Bay Road.
 There are five of the seven known concrete Red Cross houses in this area.
 Farther north and also on the Atlantic beach are four more structures labeled "Jno.
 Lowe."
 Both groups of houses had wharves.

 There was a legendary community on Plantation Key named 'Pearl City' on the ocean side of the Key.
 The 1905 railroad survey shows the aforementioned families on the ocean, but not the name Pearl City.
 If true, one group should have been Pearl City.
+The word pearl is thought to have come from finding unusual amounts of pearls in chonchs.

 The map shows three lakes on the northeast end of the Key.
 The largest was later known as Mud Lake and was located behind the San Pedro Catholic church.
 There is a channel entering from the bay and was reportedly used as a refuge for ships during storms.
 Directly across the island on the ocean are five structures and a wharf with the name "Jno Lowe."
 The other two lakes were in the vicinity of the present day traffic signal.
 The smallest was in the center of the right of way and was completely filled.
 The other, shown as about the same size as Dove Lake on Key Largo, was to the east and later filled.
 Engineer Krome's original plan was to fill and bridge straight from Tavernier, across the Tavernier Creek ocean flats to about Coral Shores High School instead of the present sweeping curve across the creek.